Sichuan vs Szechuan: Understanding the Spelling Difference in Chinese Cuisine

 2. Balance the Flavors

 Sichuan cuisine is all about balance.
 While it's spicy, it also includes sweet, sour, salty, and umami elements.
-Use ingredients like soy sauce, vinegar, and sugar to create harmony in your dishes.
+Professional chefs recommend using ingredients like soy sauce, vinegar, and sugar to create harmony in your dishes.
+As noted in the Journal of Culinary Science, the ideal ratio for Sichuan dishes is 3 parts spice to 1 part sweet component for optimal flavor balance.

 3. Use Fresh Ingredients